-In order to skillfully recruit and retain great volunteers — like all things related to leadership — requires thoughtful planning and strategy.
-Deliberate actions are necessary, but when you are first building a team, it may feel awkward or even forced.
+In order to skillfully recruit and retain great volunteers requires thoughtful planning and strategy.
+Deliberate actions are necessary, but when you are building a new or floundering team, it may feel awkward or even forced.

 Are people really interested in helping our kind of work?
-Do I sound desperately, like I’m begging?
+Do I sound desperate, like I’m begging?
 What if I get rejected and I’m never able to grow the team we need?

 These are all common doubts and fears.

-And they are all speed bumps that you can overcome.
-The fact is, that although we often think of leadership as an inherited quality, and that natural leaders are born to attract follower, the reality is that it’s more often the sum of many learned skills.
+And they are all speed bumps that you can overcome as you learn how to recruit and retain volunteers more effectively.
+The fact is, that although we often think of leadership as an inherited quality, and that natural leaders are born to attract followers, the reality is that it’s more often the sum of many learned skills.

 Define the Partnership.
 Reinforce the Mission

 When you define and communicate how exactly the partnership between your organization and the community needs to look, you offer interested volunteers something concrete by which they can confirm their volunteerism aspirations.

 “Yes, this IS a place where I can feel comfortable, do something personally meaningful, and make a positive impact on the world!”
 Volunteers who can confidently make this statement will be the foundation of your volunteer teams.

 It’s also helpful to be clear just what you are asking volunteers to do.

 Without role definitions, you risk giving the impression that the time volunteers invest in your cause has no real direction or purpose.
 And in most cases, when the volunteer doesn’t feel like what they are doing matters, they won’t stick around long enough for you to convince them otherwise.